ahampriyanshu/ahampriyanshu.github.io/src/blog/norm-has-a-blog/markdown-syntax-guide.md

 }
 ```

-or just some imporant text
+or just some imporant text:

 ```
 Pro tip: When signing up for a new service, use the website name as your middle name.
-Then when spam shows up, you know exactly who sold your data.
+When spam mail shows up, you know exactly who sold your data.
 ```